forta-network/docs/docs/how-to-pay-for-forta.md

 4- Log in to your account connecting your wallet to access to your “My Account” section (or sign up if it is the first time you are logging in).

-5- You will be redirected to the Forta’s Unlock checkout page to complete the transaction
+5- You will be redirected to Forta’s Unlock checkout page to complete the transaction

 ![Unlock](fees-3.png)